foxglove/docs/docs/2-visualizing/3-layouts.md

 ### Import and export

 Use a layout's context menu to "Export..." it as a JSON file.
+Alternatively, open the app menu's "View" submenu to "Export layout to file...".

-Use the "Layouts" menu's "Import from file" option to load an exported layout JSON file.
+Use the "Layouts" menu's "Import from file..." option to load an exported layout JSON file.
+Alternatively, open the app menu's "View" submenu to "Import layout from file...".

 ### Share